Watcher Alerts

 For interactive analysis, any set of packets exceeding 1 GB becomes unwieldy.
 To reduce the number of packets to a manageable size, complete the following steps:

-1. Use the Summary query to determine the number of packets captured by the Recorder.
+1. Select the Summary query to determine the number of packets captured by the Recorder.
 Apply filters until the packet set is manageable (less than 1 GB).

 2. Search over the metadata from all sources and analyze it to retrieve a limited and useful set of packets based on source address, destination address, timeframe, and other filtering attributes.